How it works?

 Returning vs. New Visitors

 The SWD v4 model accounts for browser caching.
-Returning visitors typically load fewer resources because their browser has cached static assets (images, CSS, JavaScript) from previous visits.
+Returning visitors typically load fewer resources.

 Green Hosting Bonus

-If your website is hosted on a verified green energy provider (checked via The Green Web Foundation's database), we apply a reduction factor to the data center segment.
-Green-hosted sites receive a lower carbon calculation, reflecting their use of renewable energy sources.
+If your website is hosted on a verified green energy provider, we apply a reduction factor.
+Green-hosted sites receive a lower carbon calculation.

 PageSpeed & Quality Scoring

-Beyond carbon emissions, we evaluate your website using Google PageSpeed Insights, which measures four key areas:
+Beyond carbon emissions, we evaluate your website using Google PageSpeed Insights across four key areas:

 90+